mcneela/Retina/demos/nldr/tutorial/tutorial.md

 Here we have a static visualization of each section of our data and its 2D projection, the sort of thing you could generate as a typical Matplotlib application.
 However, there's no easy way to visualize our sections here, at least not without giving each its own individual axes, and even if we could visualize these sections, there'd be no reliable way to identify them with their 2D counterparts.
-What's more, this visualization isn't interactive and that really hinders us from attaining the sort of intuition that we'd like to be able to gain from these plots.
+What's more, this visualization isn't interactive and that really hinders us in attaining the sort of intuition that we'd like to be able to gain from these plots.
 This is where Fovea comes to the rescue!
 With just a few simple key bindings that call on the core functionality of the Fovea axes, we can setup an intuitive, interactive visualization that will tell us more than we ever wanted to know about dimensionality reduction and the LLE algorithm.